By Jill Brooke

 Known as “white roses,” these plants are upright, often climbing, have dense blue-green foliage and are disease-resistant.

-This group of climbing, sprawling roses originated in Scotland and are once blooming.
+This group of climbing, sprawling roses originated in Scotland and are once-blooming flowers.

 Developed from the hybrid chinas, these were the first repeat-flowering roses.
 They derive their name from the location of the first members of the class, the Ile de Bourbon in the Indian Ocean.
 Plant size can range from 2 to 15 feet tall.
 Repeat blooming.